bitwarden/help/_articles/miscellaneous/subprocessors.md

 order: 10
 ---

-Reference the table below for a list of Bitwarden's subprocessors.
+Reference the table below for a list of Bitwarden subprocessors.

 | Subprocessor                              | Nature of Processing                | Corporate Office  |
 | ----------------------------------------- | ----------------------------------- | ----------------- |